ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 1. The default commit mode for pdo_altibase is independent of the server's configuration and is always autocommit.
 In other words, even if the default server is set to non-autocommit, the commit mode is autocommit by default.
 2. When closing a pdo object, the task is rolled back unless commit or rollback is specified explicitly.
-3. When binding an empty string ('') to numeric data types in Altibase DB, for both native types (double, real, bigint, integer, smallint) and non-native types (numeric, decimal, number, float) It is entered as NULL.
+3. When binding an empty string ('') to numeric data types in Altibase DB, for both native types (double, real, bigint, integer, smallint) and non-native types (numeric, decimal, number, float) are entered as NULL
 4. "Date type value-?"
 In the query "ERR-21038: Literals in the input do not match the format string."
 An error occurs.
 In this case, the date type value includes a date type column and a date type return function.This error occurs because pdo_altibase internally treats strings as numeric values when the Altibase query processor attempts to convert strings to date types when string subtraction is performed on date type values.
 In this case, replace "?"
 With "to_number (?)" and etc can be changed explicitly to have a data type other than string.